adibarbusoftlab/playgist/_posts/en/2023-10-02-android-update-upgrade.md

 lang-ref: android-update-upgrade
 ---

-Android updates itself automatically as soon as a newer version becomes available.
-Users will receive an update notification and have the option to choose whether to download and then install the new version.
+Usually, as soon as a newer version of Android becomes available, the user will receive an update notification and have the option to choose whether to download and then install the new version.
+If you don’t get such notification or if the update fails you will have try to update the operation system manually.

-If you haven't received an update notification, don't worry!
-You have three options to update your device's operating system:
+Here are three options to update your Android system:
 - ***Automatic Update***: This is the easiest way.
-Go to your device's 'Settings,' find the 'Software Update' menu, and let your device check for updates.
+Go to 'Settings,' find the 'Software Update' menu, and let your device check for updates.
 If a new version is available, it will guide you through the process.
-- ***Manual Update***: If your device is not working properly or the Automatic Update didn't detect a new version, you can perform a manual update using dedicated Device Management Software.
-Download this software, connect your phone or tablet to your computer using a data cable, and follow the instructions to update your device.
+- ***Manual Update***: If your device is not working properly or the Automatic Update didn't detect a new version, you can perform a manual update using dedicated Device Management Software, by connecting your device to your computer using a data cable, and following the update instructions.
 - ***Manual Upgrade***: For advanced users, there's the option of using specialized software installed on your computer.
 This software can rewrite the device's operating system, but be cautious as it requires technical knowledge and can be risky.

-It's essential to keep your device's operating system up to date to ensure optimal performance and security.
-Remember that the process might vary depending on your device's manufacturer (e.g., Samsung, LG, Xiaomi) and the device model.
-You can usually find detailed instructions on the manufacturer's website or user manual."
+It's essential to keep system device up to date to ensure optimal performance and security.
+Remember that the process might vary depending on your device manufacturer (e.g., Samsung, LG, Xiaomi) and the device model.
+You can usually find detailed instructions on the manufacturer's website or the user manual.

 ## The benefits of keeping your device up-to-date

 There are several reasons why you might want to update your Android to a newer version.
 The primary reason is that, typically, a new version brings improved stability to the operating system, along with new software features.

-However, there are instances when the motivation for an update stems from existing problems within the system or compatibility issues caused by installed applications that are no longer supported by older Android versions.
+However, there are instances when the motivation for an update stems from existing problems within the system or compatibility issues caused by installed applications that are no longer supported by older versions of Android.

-In any case, performing an update serves to repair the Android system, enhance device stability, bolster software security, and ensure compatibility with new applications.

 In any case, the update will repair the Android system and increase the stability and software security of the device, as well as compatibility with new applications released in [Google Play Store](https://playgist.com/en/find-play-store-to-install-apps/).

-It is strongly recommended to keep your Android system up to date by installing compatible versions whenever they become available
+It is strongly recommended to keep your Android system up to date by installing compatible versions whenever they become available.

 ## Preparation for the Update